WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_5.md

 * Actively listen by asking questions and repeating back what you think you hear.

+* Self inquiry is a good way to battle imposter syndrome.

 ## Difference Between Lecture and Speaker